Skip to main content

 one time

-Individual families do not file directly with the state.
-The parent files a one-time enrollment form (provided by the superintendent) signed by both the parent and the church school administrator.
-This form is filed once at initial enrollment — there is no annual re-filing requirement under the statute.
-If the child leaves the church school, the school notifies the superintendent.
+Practical tip: File the enrollment form (provided by the superintendent) signed by both you and the church school administrator.
+This is a one-time filing per child.
+If your child later leaves the church school, the school will notify the superintendent on your behalf.

 Ala.
 Code 16-28-7 (church school enrollment form filed once with local superintendent)